matthewhand/fiji-resort-analysis-2023/README.md

 - [Research-Visualization](research-visualization.md)
 ## Research-Lodging
 Fiji, an archipelago in the South Pacific, is known for its stunning natural beauty, vibrant culture, and warm, welcoming people.
 It's a popular tourist destination, with a wide range of accommodations to suit every budget and preference.
+## Brainstorming for Improvements

+1. Expand the Scope: Currently, the project focuses on resorts in Fiji.
+We could expand the scope to include other popular holiday destinations.
+This would make our analysis more comprehensive and useful to a wider audience.

+2. Real-Time Data: Implement a system for gathering real-time data.
+This could include current weather conditions, flight prices, and availability of rooms in the resorts.
+Real-time data would make our analysis more relevant and timely.

+3. User Reviews: Incorporate user reviews into our analysis.
+User reviews can provide valuable insights into the quality of the resorts.
+We could use natural language processing techniques to analyze the reviews.

+4. Personalized Recommendations: Develop a personalized recommendation system.
+Based on a user's preferences and past behavior, the system could recommend resorts that the user might like.

+5. Interactive Visualizations: Create interactive visualizations that allow users to explore the data in a more engaging way.
+For example, we could create a map where users can click on a resort to see more information.

+6. Mobile App: Develop a mobile app for our project.
+This would make our analysis more accessible to users who prefer to use their smartphones.

+7. Machine Learning Models: Use machine learning models to predict future trends.
+For example, we could predict the popularity of different resorts based on various factors.

+8. User Interface: Improve the user interface of our project.
+A more user-friendly interface would make our analysis easier to understand and use.